benemon/voletech/README.md

 An OpenShift template is provided in the *openshift* directory.
 This carries out an S2I build on this Git repository, and also contains the secrets necessary for this process to work.
 These are baked into the template, although you'll want to add your own using OpenShift's Secret function.

+To use the template, first create it:

+`oc create -f openshift/voletech-openshift-template.yaml`

+Then instantiate it:

+`oc new-app --template=voletech`

 ## Instruction

 * Add your sensitive data to a vault following the aforementioned KB article.
 Make a note of the generated key.
 This will be used in your application.